Special Strengths

 (after school and summer position during high school)

 Programmed and trained nontechnical users on data-entry and communication systems.
 Implemented modules to upload laboratory data to mainframes and perform statistical analysis on them.
 Designed and wrote a turnkey system to allow remote employees without computer knowledge to host a computer for laboratory report printing in their offices, including transmission checksums.
-All work was in Applesoft BASIC.
+All work was done in Applesoft BASIC.